 A warm front forms when a warm air mass pushes into a cooler air mass.
 The warm air mass slides above the cool air mass, forming clouds and precipitation.
 In the Northern Hemisphere, warm fronts often form on the east side of low-pressure systems where warmer air from the south is pushed north.
 High clouds (like cirrus and cirrostratus) and middle clouds (like altostratus) can be seen far ahead of a warm front.
 As the front gets closer, the clouds become lower, and a long period of steady or light rain is likely until the front passes.
 On weather maps, a warm front is represented by filled-in semicircles along a solid red line.
 The semicircles indicate the direction that the front is moving.

-Weather map showing location of cold and warm fronts and direction of air movement around an area of low pressure
+Weather map showing the location of cold and warm fronts and direction of air movement around an area of low pressure

 Credit: UCAR/L.S.
 Gardiner